How Do You Block Pop Ups On Firefox

 ##Introduction

 If you’re wondering how do you block pop ups on firefox, you’re not alone.
-Which means pop‑ups can be annoying, disruptive, and sometimes a security risk.
-This guide walks you through every step needed to turn on Firefox’s built‑in pop‑up blocker, customize it for your needs, and verify that it’s actually working.
-By the end of the article you’ll have full control over unwanted windows and a smoother browsing experience No workaround needed..
+Pop‑ups can be annoying, disruptive, and sometimes a security risk.
+Still, this guide walks you through every step needed to turn on Firefox’s built‑in pop‑up blocker, customize it for your needs, and verify that it’s actually working.
+By the end of the article you’ll have full control over unwanted windows and a smoother browsing experience Still holds up..

 Why Block Pop‑ups?

 Pop‑ups are often used for advertising, phishing, or malware distribution.
-Consider this: blocking them protects your privacy, reduces distraction, and improves page load times.
+Blocking them protects your privacy, reduces distraction, and improves page load times.
 When you block pop‑ups, you also lower the chance of accidentally clicking a malicious link, which is especially important for users who frequently visit unfamiliar sites.

 Steps to Block Pop‑ups in Firefox